Mixed Berry Hand Pies with Glaze

 Why You'll Love This Recipe

 Buttery & Flaky: This recipe starts with a buttery and flaky crust!
-These Mixed Berry Hand Pies are portable, individual, little hand pies that taste just like a traditional pie but in a smaller form.
+These Mixed Berry Hand Pies are portable mini pies that taste just like a traditional organic pie but in a smaller form.

-Mixed Berries: I use a mixed berry jam for this recipe that includes strawberries, raspberries, blueberries, and cherries.
+Mixed Berries: I use a mixed berry jam for these mini pies that includes strawberries, raspberries, blueberries, and cherries.
 You can use any kind of jam you like with any mix of fruit.
 You could also use a single fruit jam as well, making this recipe incredibly adaptable.

 Naturally Pink: These Mixed Berry Hand Pies are covered in a naturally pink glaze and sprinkles.
 I use Suncore Foods Organic Pink Dye that is made using beets along with India Tree Natures Colors Pink Sprinkles, making these Mixed Berry Hand Pies incredibly festive for Valentine’s (or Easter) and they have no artificial colors.